cloudwego/volo/volo-cli/README.md

     help    Print this message or the help of the given subcommand(s) idl     manage your idl
     init    init your project
+    repo    manage your repo
+    migrate auto migrate from the previous config to the latest one
 ```

 For more detailed examples, you can check the [documentation][TODO].